 This is the best Woolies I’ve ever been into and is a flagship store.
 They have an incredible range of products.
-I’m often tempted to drive form CapeTownn to shop there but swing past whenever I am in the area.
+I’m often tempted to drive from CapeTownn to shop there but swing past whenever I am in the area.

 Shop 38/39 Waterstone Village Corner of R44 &, Main Rd, Somerset West

 I still need to complete this section of my guide and I haven’t included any food shops after Sir Lowry’s pass along the N2.
-But if you are travelling that way the ONLY farmstall I stop at in Elgin is Peregrine.
+But if you are travelling that way the ONLY farm stall I stop at in Elgin is Peregrine.
 They do delicious pies, fresh produce, baked treat and so much more

 If you are visiting Stanford, stop in at Klein River Cheese shop and Ou Meul Bakery.

 Fenshams chickens are properly free-range and pasture reared, and you can buy them online via WhatsApp and Facebook.
 They deliver to Cape Town each week and the quality and taste is discernable.

 Terra Madre is becoming very well known for their single variety apple juice which you will find at OZCF market each week as well as at various food shops and delis and Spar’s (many listed here).
 As these juices have no preservatives you will often find them in the freezer section, so be sure to look there too.
 Nicole also sells seasonal produce boxes and these can be ordered online for weekly delivery.
 She makes the most delicious spanakopita with halloumi and spinach so be sure to add that into your basket when you place your order.
 They will also be selling freshly harvested seasonal fruit from Terra Madre farm and other Elgin farms directly to you as it comes into fruit.